Liberal Arts and Science Academy: Student body

-The school spends $3,665 per student for academic programs and $5,919 per student for all school functions, as of 2010.
+As of 2010, the school spends $3,665 per student for academic programs and $5,919 per student for all school functions.

+National Merit Finalists

+LASA routinely has more students qualify as National Merit Scholars that the rest of AISD high schools combined.

 School rankings

-In 2022, U.S. News & World Report ranked the school #34 among the nation's best high schools and #4 among high schools in Texas.
-Niche's 2021-22 rankings placed LASA at #19 nationally, #10 among magnet schools, and #2 in the state of Texas.
+Niche's 2022-23 rankings placed LASA at #24 nationally, #12 among magnet schools, and #2 in the state of Texas.
 Newsweek's Best STEM Schools 2020 ranked LASA #6 nationally and #3 in Texas.
-38 out of the 260 students in the LASA Class of 2018 were National Merit Scholars.
+33 out of the 293 students in the LASA Class of 2022 were National Merit Finalists.

 Traditions

+Senior Assassins

 The traditional "Senior Assassins" game was ended in 2014 after word of the game leaked to the media.
 The game began in 2006.
 Seniors would collect an entry fee, then chase each other in hallways during class breaks, trying to mark and "tag" each other with markers.
-A student who got marked was "dead."
+A student who got marked was "dead".
 The last survivor claimed the cash prize.
 In 2013, students were injured in the hallway by running seniors.
 Walls were rammed and holes had to be repaired.
 The game finally ended that year when a male student chased a female into the women's bathroom and she complained.
 In 2014, the administration helped organize the game, setting additional rules.
 A parent alerted the media and the subsequent attention caused the district to order the principal to shut the game down.
-The game was restarted off-campus during the 2021-22 school year.
+The game was restarted off-campus during the 2021–22 school year.

+Mascot

 The official LASA mascot is the Raptor (short for velociraptor), decided upon via school-wide and alumni voting in February 2020.
 Prior to separation from LBJ, LASA shared LBJ's mascot, the Jaguar, in University Interscholastic League and other collaborative events across the schools.

+Culture Festival

+Since 2016, LASA's student-run Diversity Council has hosted an annual "Culture Festival" (or culture fest) supported by the administration.
+Early in the spring semesters, students spend a half-day of school engaging in activities dedicated to learning about other cultures.
+This time is spent attending events run by volunteer speakers, performers and teachers.

 Sports

 LASA hosts the University Interscholastic League and intramural sports, including ultimate frisbee, golf, lacrosse, swimming, cross-country, and tennis.
-LASA split its UIL athletic teams from LBJ's in the 2020-2021 school year and formed its own football, basketball, and other sports teams.
-The school offers 16 UIL sports and 4 intramural sports.
+LASA split its UIL athletic teams from LBJ's in the 2020–2021 school year and formed its own football, basketball, and other sports teams.
+The school offers 18 UIL sports and 2 intramural sports.

 Clubs and student organizations

-As of October 2022, LASA offers 108 clubs and student organizations.
+As of May 2024, LASA offers 150 clubs and student organizations.
 These vary with each school year, and students may apply to create new clubs.